oucs-teaching/cosc349-labs/lab04.md

 ### Failing to connect to your VM

 First, let's try to connect to the EC2 VM in a way that will fail.
 Note that the first connection has prompted us to check the host key fingerprint.
-If you perform the steps described above, you can check that this really is your server that you're connecting to.
-(Although to be honest, the majority of users, globally, probably just type "yes" without checking...)
+If you perform the steps described above, you can check that this really is your server that you're connecting to, as the long string starting `SHA256:` will match.
+(Although to be honest, the majority of users, globally, probably just type "yes" without checking, even though this is fundamentally insecure...)

 ```